What can I bring in from previous work experience?

 Ticket systems

 Not just receiving tickets: I’ve created tickets, built workflows, and managed timelines for features and tasks.
 I also worked as a QA tester.
 Most of my work was iterative and agile.
 (ITIL—not much.)
 Tools I’ve touched: Jira, Hansoft, Mantis, Trac.
 A favorite from my uni and freelance days was Clocking IT (FOSS).
 I adapt quickly to new systems, although some modern, always-online tools can create extra work.
+In my last work experience we did not even have a ticket systems, so I had to come up with my own.
 I’m currently involved with a company that routes everything through AI (Fountain).
 The AI isn’t the problem—lack of access to a human for special cases is.

 English skills